-The Daily Use Exemption must consider the most extreme conditions and usage requirements over a 5+ year timeframe and the 13-model year requirement removed.
-We appreciate the inclusion of a daily use exemption and CARB staff have stated that this would address the 'work' that utility vehicles must perform.
+• The Daily Use Exemption must consider the most extreme conditions and usage requirements over a 5+ year timeframe and the 13-model year requirement removed.
+We appreciate the inclusion of a daily use exemption, and CARB staff have stated that this would address the "work" that utility vehicles must perform.
 We particularly appreciate how Section 2013.1(b)(3)(A) recognizes how fleet vehicles used to transport people, goods, & materials have fundamentally different operating requirements.
-As written, sections 2013.1(b)(3)(A) and 2013.1(b)(4)(A) recognize that duty-cycle requirements for fleet vehicles with Power Take-Off (PTO) units cannot be measured using "miles per charge" and must account for the energy needs of the PTO on the work-site.
+As written, sections 2013.1(b)(3)(A) and 2013.1(b)(4)(A) recognize that duty-cycle requirements for fleet vehicles with power take-off (PTO) units cannot be measured using "miles per charge," and must account for the energy needs of the PTO on the work site.

 We are concerned, however, that section 2013.1(b)(3)(A) requires that an agency use a ZEV vehicle to collect the duty-cycle data used to justify a daily use exemption.
 Agencies should be allowed to collect duty-cycle data from existing ICE fleet vehicles to demonstrate that a one-to-one replacement does not exist in the form of a ZEV.
-Furthermore, we emphasize that our utility fleet vehicle specifications are derived from the most extreme situations/applications for our vehicles and while we appreciate extending from 12 months to five years, the requirement in the 15-Day Rule that we exclude the three most usage data points makes no sense for a water and sewer utility.
+Furthermore, we emphasize that our utility fleet vehicle specifications are derived from the most extreme situations/applications for our vehicles and, while we appreciate extending from 12 months to five years, the requirement in the 15-Day Rule that excludes the three most usage data points makes no sense for an electric and water utility.
 The public utility adopting a procurement policy of this nature places our communities at risk.
-In fact, it would ensure that not only would utilities be forced to purchase ZEV's that will not work in the most extreme emergencies, CARB would be sending a critically flawed market signal that substandard vehicles meet utility needs.
+In fact, it would ensure that not only would utilities be forced to purchase ZEVs that will not work in the most extreme emergencies, but CARB would also be sending a critically-flawed market signal that substandard vehicles meet utility needs.

-Finally, while remote fueling of ICE vehicles is a viable option today, the equivalent option for MD/HD ZEV's is not available.
-NTPUD is not aware of commercially available mobile DC Fast Charging equipment which would likely require a 500 kW+ generator and charging equipment (transformer, charger, etc.) which would require a flatbed truck.
-NTPUD's MD/HD vehicles are mostly 4x4 and any mobile charging station must have the same performance.
+Finally, while remote fueling of ICE vehicles is a viable option today, the equivalent option for MD/HD ZEVs is not available.
+TDPUD is not aware of commercially-available mobile DC fast-charging equipment, which would likely require a 500 kW+ generator and charging equipment (transformer, charger, etc.), which would like require a flatbed truck.
+TDPUD's MD/HD vehicles are all 4x4, off-road vehicles, and any mobile charging station must have the same performance.

 • A robust definition of commercial availability along with an independent panel of experts needs to be established.
-It has been widely documented and presented to CARB Board and staff that the vast majority of ZEV's required by electric and water utilities do not exist today and likely won't for 5-10+ years.
-Many consider the Ford F150 Lightning commercially available but utilities have ordered hundreds, received a handful, and lead times are many years.
-This raises particular concern since these are light duty trucks with a wide market base for which manufacturers have greater incentive to make readily available.
+It has been widely-documented and presented to CARB Board and staff that the vast majority of ZEVs required by electric and water utilities do not exist today and likely won't for 5-10+ years.
+Many consider the Ford F150 Lightning commercially available, but utilities have ordered hundreds but only received a handful, and lead times are many years long.
+This raises particular concern since these are light-duty trucks with a wide market base for which manufacturers have greater incentive to make readily available.
 This vehicle is not even part of the Draft Rule (starts at F250 equivalents and larger).

-True commercial availability for ZEV's has been further compounded by the COVID and global supply chain crisis.
-CARB staff has stated repeatedly that lead-time/availability is not an issue for compliance since it is based on placing an order.
-For an electric and water utility, not having a key truck for many years required to maintain critical infrastructure, provide essential services, and support emergency services is not acceptable.
+True commercial availability for ZEVs has been further compounded by the COVID and global supply chain crisis.
+CARB staff has stated repeatedly that lead time/availability is not an issue for compliance since it is based on placing an order.
+For an electric and water utility, not having a key truck for many years that is required to maintain critical infrastructure, provide essential services, and support emergency services is not acceptable.